 Regular ecstasy use for an extended period may also damage the brain.
 Studies suggest that people who regularly use MDMA have reduced brain activity in areas related to many important functions.

-TYPES OF TREATMENT FOR MDMA ADDICTION AND MISUSE
+TYPES OF TREATMENT FOR MDMA ADDICTION AND USE

-If you think you have an addiction to ecstasy, an MDMA drug addiction rehab center can provide treatment.
+If you think you have an addiction to ecstasy, an MDMA drug addiction rehabilitation center can provide treatment.
 Treatment for MDMA addiction tends to focus on behavioral therapy, which is where the patient works on their thoughts and feelings related to the drug.
-Many people who misuse MDMA misuse other drugs, so they may need treatment for multiple addictions.
+Many people who use MDMA also use other drugs, so they may need treatment for multiple substance use disorders.

-A person with an ecstasy addiction may receive treatment services like:
+A person with a hallucinogen use disorder may receive treatment services like: